meesern/meesern.github.com/_mm/source/draft/psychophenomenology-through-symbolic-modelling.html.markdown

 Citing
 -------

 BiBTeX uses a unique key for each entry based on the surname of the first author, the year of publication and the first word of the title.
 Since this is quite constructable while typing it is ideal for using as the markup reference.
-So in order to have a well formatted citation to "Metaphors we think by" by Paul Thibodeau I just want to include something like `[^thibodeau2011metaphors]()` and have my blog source the citation from citeulike and format it nicely for web or paper.
+So in order to have a well formatted citation to "Metaphors we think by" by Paul Thibodeau I just want to include something like `[^{thibodeau2011metaphors}]` and have my blog source the citation from citeulike and format it nicely for web or paper.

-[^Alechina//:10a]() considers reasoning about coalitions of resource bound agents.